SuperZooper3/HTN-Backend-Challenge/README.md

 - `GET /checkin`: Check if a user is checked in
 - `POST /checkin`: Check in a user with a volunteer ID
 - `POST /register`: Register a new user

+😋🧋

+- `POST /boba`: Place an order for boba
+- `GET /boba`: Get all boba orders, with optional filters for participant_id and status
+- `PUT /boba`: Update a boba order status by ID

 ### `GET /users`